May 1995 through April 1997 (EE Bond Rates and Terms)

 Two notes about years 18 to 30:

-- If an EE bond in this group is not worth its face value or more when it is 17 years old, Treasury makes a one-time adjustment to make the bond worth its face value.
+- If an EE bond in this group was not worth its face value or more when it was 17 years old, Treasury made a one-time adjustment to make the bond worth its face value.
 (For example, you paid $50 for a $100 bond in April 1997.
-Treasury guarantees that it will be worth at least $100 when it is 17 years old – in April 2014.
-If the interest the bond has earned by then does not bring its value to $100, Treasury will add value to it to reach $100.)
+Treasury guaranteed that it would be worth at least $100 when it was 17 years old – in April 2014.
+If the interest the bond earned by then did not bring its value to $100, Treasury added value to it to reach $100.)

-- EE bonds issued between May 1995 and April 1997 reach original maturity in 17 years.
+- EE bonds issued between May 1995 and April 1997 reached original maturity in 17 years.
 After that they keep earning interest until they are 30 years old, and years 18 to 30 are an "extended maturity period."
-Treasury has the right to change the way the interest is determined for this extended maturity period if it does so before the extension starts.
-If Treasury does not do that, the bond continues to earn interest in the same way it did in years 6 through 17.
+Treasury had the right to change the way the interest is determined for this extended maturity period if it did so before the extension started.
+If Treasury did not do that, the bond continues to earn interest in the same way it did in years 6 through 17.